arob5/arob5.github.io/_posts/2024-05-16-Gaussian-measures-finite.md

 \hat{\delta}_m(t) = \int e^{its} \delta_m(ds) = e^{itm},
 $$
 which indeed agrees with (2) with $\sigma^2 = 0$.
 The complete result can
-be derived in many different ways; a quick Google should satisfy the curious reader.
+be derived in many different ways; a quick Google search should satisfy the curious reader.
 {% endkatexmm %}